Table of Contents Show

 Have realistic Studio expectationsHave realistic Studio expectations

 One of the most important things you can do in your hunt for a studio apartment is to have realistic expectations.
 So many people moving to NYC for the first time think they can score a beautiful, modern studio apartment in East Village for $1,500.
 But, unfortunately, that’s not the case.

 If you want prices like that, you’ll need to consider a neighborhood in the outer boroughs.
 Of course, you can still get lucky.
-But in a city as crowded as NYC with such a long waiting list on apartments, it’s better not to count on it.
-Instead, do a little research into what kind of prices you can expect from your chosen borough and neighborhood.
+But it’s better not to count on it in a city as crowded as NYC with such a long waiting list for apartments.
+Instead, do a little research into what prices you can expect from your chosen borough and neighborhood.
 Try to stay realistic and keep an open mind.

 Consider your needs and wantsConsider your needs and wants

 You’ll want to get out of the apartment sometimes, so having an excellent location next to friends, a gym, or a public park will be necessary.
-If you find a place that covers your main priorities and provides a bonus or two, snatch it up quickly before someone else does.
+If you find a place that covers your main priorities and provides a bonus, snatch it up quickly before someone else does.

 Get used to the idea of living with less.Get used to the idea of living with less.

 Studio living means minimalist living.
-You’ll need to declutter many things from your life and find ways to make the most of the space you have.
+You’ll need to declutter many things from your life and find ways to make the most of your space.
 The average size of a Manhattan studio apartment is 459 square feet.
-For other boroughs, it can be slightly larger but not by much.
+For other boroughs, it can be slightly larger, but not by much.
 Try to follow the Marie Kondo ethos and only hold on to objects that bring you joy or serve a useful functional purpose.